 New for the latest model year, the base engine is a naturally-aspirated 2.5-liter four-cylinder that makes 197 horsepower at 6,300 rpm and 192 pound-feet of torque at 4,400 rpm.
 Fuel economy checks in at 22 mpg in the city and 29 mpg on the highway with front-wheel drive.
 Selecting all-wheel drive lowers both figures by 1 mpg.

-Both engines shift through a six-speed automatic transmission.
+Both engines shift through automatic gearboxes.
+The 2.5L is matched to a six-speed; turbo buyers get an eight-speed.
 Buyers who opt for the 2.5-liter get front-wheel drive, and they can order all-wheel drive at an extra cost provided they don't select the base model.
 The 2.0-liter exclusively ships with all-wheel drive.

 Trim level breakdown